 In the presence of a few biomedical EL datasets only, preparing an accurate training dataset is an important task.
 For example, considering the disease concept linking task, one can collect information for the training from the following datasets:

-–NCBI-disease dataset.
+- NCBI-disease dataset.
 The public release of the NCBI disease corpus contains 6.9k disease mentions, which are mapped to 0.8k unique disease concepts (from MeSH and OMIM ontologies).
-The internal precision of NCBI-disease dataset: <90%.
+The internal precision of the NCBI-disease dataset is <90%.

-As one can see, the total number of the collected abstracts can reach 7k, while the number of mentions/entities in it – about 30k/5k respectively.
+As one can see, the total number of the collected abstracts can reach 7k, while the number of mentions/entities in it – about 30k/5k, respectively.
 This indicates that our training data is highly variegated by the mentions of entities.
-Also, the vast majority of training samples comprises redundant information (words in abstracts, which have nothing in common with diseases).
+Also, the vast majority of training samples comprise redundant information (words in abstracts that have nothing in common with diseases).

-But the considered model maps the indices of words into the embeddings, and learning such mapping with very large dictionaries with a few useful information may be not sufficient and effective.
+But the considered model maps the indices of words into the embeddings, and learning such mapping with very large dictionaries with little useful information may be not sufficient and effective.
 This problem may be tackled in the following ways:

 With the second approach, one may squeeze the size of the dictionary in 10-100 times, which would be beneficial for training and inference speed-up.

-Putting the contextual information with the mention into the mention-branch of the model may increase the quality of EL.
+Putting the contextual information with the mention into the mention branch of the model may increase the quality of entity linking.
 Some mentions may be not linked correctly with the mention phrase only, and context could play a key role during the linking.
-With this, the model can accept, expecting the mention, the sentence, at which the mention is cited.
+With this, the model can accept, expecting the mention, the sentence in which the mention is cited.

 This approach may be developed to increase the generalization ability of the model due to the opening possibility to augment the mentions and corresponding contexts.
 For example, having a pair of “mention + sentence from abstract with a mention” and “entity from a knowledge base”, one could: